 Distribution and habitat:

-- In southern Africa, this species is widespread all over the region.
-Globally, it has been recorded from South Africa (Cape), north to Somalia, and west to Ghana.
+In southern Africa, this species is widespread in South Africa.
+Africa north to Somalia, and west to Ghana.

 - Perch horizontally on plant stems and floating vegetation.
 Sometimes skimming across the water surface from one lily or grass stem to the next.